luksamuk/my-os/README.md

 - `gdb`, to debug while running on `qemu`;
 - Optionally `Emacs`, which is my main editor.

 If you're using Emacs, I've included some scripts, so you can use `M-x my-os-debug` to debug directly on Emacs with GDB/GUD.
-You'll probably need to edit the `.dir-locals.el` and `local-funs.el` files to adjust to your system, though.
+You probably don't need to, but you can edit the `.dir-locals.el` and `local-funs.el` files to adjust to your system.

 The [original code](https://github.com/phil-opp/blog_os) has a dual license option, being MIT or Apache2, but I'm gonna keep things simple and add an MIT License to this repository.
-For now, there is little to no difference between what I am doing here to the code on the repository, so you can either check what I did here or read everything on Philipp Oppermann's blog linked above, which I recommend much more than mine.
+For now, there is little to no difference between what I am doing here and the code on the original author's repository, so you can either check what I did here or read everything on Philipp Oppermann's blog linked above, which I recommend much more than mine.